jtpaasch/curling/README.md

 To send JSON data in the body of the request, first encode your data into JSON (so it is a bytestring).
-For example, suppose we have some important type of data that can be encoded as JSON (i.e., is an instance of Aeson's 'ToJSON' type class):
+For example, suppose we have some important type of data that can be encoded as JSON (that is to say, it is an instance of Aeson's `ToJSON` type class):

 ```
 data ImportantData = ImportantData